Customer Communications

 1. Medtronic devices use a 50% first-phase tilt (versus a 60% first phase tilt in BSC devices).

-• This means the first phase of energy delivery needs to unload a lower percentage of total energy in Medtronic devices before the timeout is reached than in the BSC system.
+• This means the first phase of energy delivery needs to unload a lower percentage of total energy in Medtronic devices before the first-phase waveform timeout is reached than in the BSC system.

 2. Medtronic devices allow a 25.25ms pulse width for the first phase of waveform delivery.
 Due to differences in tilt and capacitance in Medtronic devices, waveform timeout will not typically occur until high-voltage impedances exceed ~200-250ohms.

-• The BSC devices will truncate energy delivery at 20.1ms in the first phase, resulting in a monophasic, limited-energy delivery.
+• The BSC devices will truncate energy delivery at 20ms, resulting in a monophasic, truncated energy delivery when BSC Code-1005 conditions are met.

-• Medtronic devices are at ZERO risk of a waveform timeout (ie: Code-1005 equivalent fault) and its associated constraints on high-voltage therapy delivery, irrespective of shock polarity.
+• Medtronic devices are NOT at risk of a BSC Code-1005 equivalent fault and its associated constraints on high-voltage therapy delivery, irrespective of shock polarity.

-• This difference in risk is due to Medtronic waveform tilt, capacitance, leading edge voltage, and algorithms controlling high-voltage shock delivery.
+• This difference in risk is due to a combination of Medtronic waveform tilt, capacitance, leading edge voltage, and algorithms controlling high-voltage shock delivery.

-*Boston Scientific, Management of Potentially Calcified ePTFE Defibrillation Lead Coil(s) Using 28-Day Averaged LVSI, July 2025
+*Boston Scientific, Management of Potentially Calcified ePTFE Defibrillation Lead Coil(s) Using 28-Day Averaged LVSI, published July 2025

 †Koneru, Jayanthi N. et al. PO-06-203 Implantable Cardioverter Defibrillator Failure Due to High-Voltage Impedance Abnormality Causing Monophasic Shocks and Defibrillation Failure.
 Heart Rhythm, Volume 22, Issue 4, S722 - S723.